UNITED METHODIST WOMEN (UMW)

 - Contacts: Carol Harris

-Circle 5 is our newest Circle beginning in 2012.
-We are a diverse group of women who are raising children, work in various professions and are recently retired.
+Circle 5 is a diverse group of women who are raising children, work in various professions and are recently retired.
 We are a supportive Circle open to learning, challenge and variety.
 We invite local speakers, participate in group study, have involvement in hands-on mission activities such as creating UMCOR Mission Kits, and tour off-site non-profits to better understand these agencies.
 Our local mission of choice is Peacehaven Farms where we have provided lunches for Habitat crews and participated in run/walk fundraisers.
 In place of meeting during the summer, we enjoy dinners together each month and also at Christmas.
 New members are warmly welcomed.

 Circle 6 members are a diverse group of empty nesters and grandparents or wannabes.
 Our members are active in many church activities.
 We support missions, both local and foreign, with some of our members going on mission trips.
 We have monthly programs that are informative and interesting.
 We care for each other and always support members during difficult times.
 There are always laughs as well as serious discussions during our meetings at our members' homes in the evenings.
 We welcome new members to join us.